mickael-kerjean/filestash/.github/ISSUE_TEMPLATE/support.md

 ---

-Please, don't create tickets on github for support, instead visit our community support at https://support.filestash.app or register for enterprise support at https://www.filestash.app/pricing/#support
+Please, don't create tickets on github for support.
+Instead, you can either:
+- visit the community support on freenode #filestash.
+A searchable archive is available at https://support.filestash.app If you don't already have an IRC client, you can try this link: https://kiwiirc.com/nextclient/#irc://irc.freenode.net/#filestash?nick=guest??
+- register for enterprise support at https://www.filestash.app/pricing/#support